What does forensic systems and root cause analysis reveal?

 Curious about design thinking in cybersecurity?
 Read on…

 Design thinking is proven and practical across disciplines.
 In cybersecurity, consider...

 For you as an individual, it gets you off the gerbil wheel -- for starters :).

 For your organization, this:

-Because organization methods that you are required to use fail to realize:
+Because methods that you are forced to use fail to realize:

 Are you feeling empowered by this insight?